georgepar/mmfeat/README.md

 # MMFeat
-Multi-modal features toolkit, developed at the University of Cambridge Computer Laboratory.
+Multi-modal features toolkit in Python, developed at the University of Cambridge Computer Laboratory.
 The aim of this toolkit is to make it easier for researchers to use multi-modal features.
 Both image and sound (i.e., visual and auditory representations) are supported.

 The following models are currently available: